White House Says Now Is not the time for gun control talks

 "There's a time and place for a political debate but now is the time to unite as a country," Sanders told reporters during the daily briefing Monday, which lasted fifteen minutes. " There's currently an open and ongoing law enforcement investigation a motive has yet to be determined and it would be premature for us to discuss policy when we don't know all the facts or what took place last night."

-Sanders' comments come one day after a gunman opened fire onto a crowd at the Route 91 Harvest Festival from the 32nd floor of the nearby Mandalay Bay hotel and casino.
-Authorities said Monday morning that at least 58 people had been killed and at least 515 had been injured, although those numbers are fluid.
+Sanders' comments come one day after a 64-year-old gunman opened fire onto a crowd at the Route 91 Harvest Festival from the 32nd floor of the nearby Mandalay Bay hotel and casino.
+Authorities said Monday morning that at least 58 people had been killed and at least 500 had been injured, although those numbers are fluid.
 The White House held a moment of silence after the daily briefing.

-During the briefing, Sanders did not rule out the idea that the President could lead a bipartisan solution for gun control, but cautioned that legislators should not work on a bill that would impose restrictions on firearms but fail to stop shootings, using Chicago as an example of such a situation.
+She did not rule out the idea that the President could lead a bipartisan solution for gun control, but cautioned that legislators should not work on a bill that would impose restrictions on firearms but fail to stop shootings, using Chicago as an example of such a situation.

 "They have the strictest gun laws in the country.
 That certainly hasn't helped there," she said of Chicago.
 "I think when the time comes for those conversations to take place I think we need to look at things that may actually have that real impact."